SSDI Requirements for Adults 18 Years or Older

 Meeting the requirements as a disabled adult child is an ongoing necessity, however.
 If the child gets married, the benefits will typically end.
 There are cases under which these benefits are protected, such as a marriage between two people receiving disability.
 Generally, the benefits will continue in this event.

 As with other SSDI requirements, these rules may vary upon the situation.
-Consulting with an SSDI attorney is often the most direct way to understand which rules apply to you and your family.
+Consulting with a Social Security Disability attorney is often the most direct way to understand which rules apply to you and your family.
 Goldberg Finnegan's legal team offers free case evaluations to those who have questions about the SSDI process.
 If you need help applying or would like to appeal your benefit decision, our attorneys can answer your questions today.